L3DEVIL/VphonegagaInject/README.md

 Thanks for reading the tutorial

 Do not forget to check my template again.
-I may change it anytime =D
+We may change it anytime =D

 # Loading lib without mod menu